lefevbre-organization/FileSync_ServerParser/README.md

 # FileSync_ServerParser
-Python app developed in python thatprocess the logs information from Rclone GUI in the SFTP server
+Python app developed in python that process the logs information from Rclone GUI in the SFTP server